dimagi/dashboard-oauth-poc/README.md

 The demo instance of this app is running on Heroku.
 You can deploy by adding the remote repository and running `git push heroku master`.

-It is currently tied to Cory's personal account to be on the free tier.
+It is currently tied to Dimagi's account, and credentials can be found in Keepass.
-If you need access contact him.

 ## Future work